lorflea/FederatedLearningMLDL2021/README.md

 See the arguments in [options.py](utils/options.py).

 For example:
-> python main_fed.py --model lenet --alpha 0.05 --epochs 50
+> python main_fed.py --alg fedprox --model lenet --alpha 0.05 --epochs 50 --local_ep 10

 `--all_clients` for averaging over all client models